mfmezger/conversational-agent-langchain/README.md

 It ueses Langchain, FastAPI and a Vectordatabase.

 ## Deployment
+If you want to use a default token for the LLM Provider you need to create a .env file.
+Do this by copying the .env-template file and add the necessary api keys.

 If you are working in an envoironment with internet connection the easiest way is to use this command:
 ```bash